Helpful Furry Friends: The Gut Health Benefits of Pets

 Apart from being cute together, dogs and babies may influence each other’s microbes that impact the immune system.
 Individuals who have dogs at home have higher Bifidobacterium and Akkermansia levels than those who do not.
 These bacterial species have been shown to improve the baby immune system.
 Even the dust from homes with dogs has a higher bacterial richness and higher levels of bacterial species than dust from homes without dogs [9].

-Different studies have shown that babies who live with dogs or cats during their first year of life have a lower risk of developing allergic disease, such as:
+Different studies have shown that babies who live with dogs or cats during their first year of life have a lower risk of developing allergic diseases, such as:

 Exposing your toddler to pets